32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 11. Cracker and cheese box

-Crackers are usually a snack to munch on, but with the right ingredients, you can make it a healthy, filling lunch as well.
-Put some peanut butter between two crackers for that protein punch and serve with sliced cucumber and cheese for variety.
-A fibrous filling fruit in the form of bananas also complements peanut butter really well and would make a good addition.
+Crackers are usually a snack to munch on, but with the right ingredients, you can also make it a healthy, filling lunch.
+Put some peanut butter between two crackers for that protein punch.
+One tablespoon of peanut butter can provide 3.5g of protein, 3.6g of carbs, and several minerals such as calcium and magnesium (14).
+You can serve these crackers with sliced cucumber and cheese to make the meal healthier.
+A fibrous filling fruit in the form of bananas also complements peanut butter well and would make a good addition.

 Peanut butter and jelly sandwich bento box lunch ideas